Use Mod Podge, holiday minis, and a paper mache box to create unique Christmas shadow box ornaments. So fun and very satisfying to make!

 Gluing embellishments on the corners of the ornament with craft glue

-To finish your shadow box, add either brads or buttons to the corners with craft glue.
+To finish, add either brads or buttons to the corners with craft glue.
 You don’t need a toothpick this time, but you are welcome to use one if you would like.

 Thanks for swinging by and seeing my shadow box ornament.
 I had a blast.
 I hope you’ll try some shadow box ornaments in the future!
-I also hope you’ll check out these other posts:
+I also hope you’ll check out these other ornament tutorials: